abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 Monoids etc
 ===

 Since we are done with categories, let's look at some other structures that are also interesting - monoids.
-Like categories, monoids/groups are also abstract systems consisting of objects and rules for manipulating these objects.
+Like categories, monoids/groups are also abstract systems consisting of set of elements and rules for manipulating these elements.

 What are monoids
 ===